Package 'markovDP'

 Implemented functions are:

-• q_values() calculates (approximates) Q-values for a given model and value function using the Bellman optimality equation:
+• Q_values() approximates Q values for a given model and value function using the Bellman optimality equation:

-Q-values are calculated if U=UU = U^*, the optimal value function otherwise we get an approximation.
-Q-values can be used as the input for several other functions.
+Exact Q values are calculated if v=vv = v_*, the optimal value function, otherwise we get an approximation that might not be consistent with vv or the implied policy.
+Q values can be used as the input for several other functions.

 Value